Regular price $16.95 CAD

 Chang asks Ava to fly to Manila to meet with his friend, Senator Miguel Ramirez.
 Ramirez asks Ava to investigate a college in Tawi-Tawi, an island province in the Philippines, which he suspects is training terrorists.
-Ava’s investigation leads to a partnership with a CIA agent, and together they attempt to stop an international plot, horrific in size and scope, only to have it turn on them.
-Ava’s judgement and morals — which Uncle helped her forge — are tested like never before.
+Ava’s investigation leads to a partnership with a CIA agent, and together they attempt to stop an international plot so horrific in size and that Ava’s judgement and morals are tested like never before.

 “What is this potential problem?”
 Ava said.

 Chang hesitated.
 She thought she heard ice clinking in a glass and wondered if he was drinking.
 “Ava, I would like that explanation to take place in Manila,” he said.
 “I know this will sound vague and maybe even conspiratorial, but I’m not comfortable explaining it to you over the phone.
 First, it’s very complicated, and I’m not as well informed as some other people I’d like you to talk to.
 Second, this isn’t something that can be explained in half an hour, or even several hours.
 I believe you should meet and take the measure of the people who’ve related at least part of their suspicions to us.”